LittleBigBug/simple-blog-system/README.md

 ?>
 ```

 At the moment, any account created will by default have rank 0.
-This means they _can not make new posts_ you need to manually edit their rank in the mysql database.
+This means they _can not make new posts_, so you need to manually edit their rank in the mysql database.

 Rank 0 = User